 Marijuana and Addiction

-Wu shares that, “Overall, about 15 percent of people in treatment at Mountainside’s Chappaqua location have a primary diagnosis of cannabis use disorder and those who stop using the drug often become agitated and anxious.”
-She goes on to say that the withdrawal process is insidious and has many unpleasant side effects including irritability, insomnia, depression, and more.
+Wu shares that, “Overall, about 15 percent of people in treatment at Mountainside have a primary diagnosis of cannabis use disorder, and those who stop using the drug often become agitated and anxious.”
+She finds that the withdrawal process has many unpleasant side effects including irritability, insomnia, and depression.

-It is important to educate teens about the dangers of drug use from a young age and encourage them to make the right decisions for themselves and their futures.
-If you notice your child or friend showing signs of marijuana use, don’t hesitate to get help.
+It is important to educate teens about the dangers of drug use early and encourage them to make the right decisions for themselves and their futures.
+If you notice your child or friend exhibiting signs of marijuana use, don’t hesitate to get help.
 The longer substance abuse goes untreated, the more dangerous it can become.

 If you or a loved one is struggling with addiction, Mountainside can help.